Jiblex/Honeynet/README.md

 <br>
 <br>

+Before hardening all resources deployed were exposed to the public Internet, with the VMs having their NSGs configured to let in all traffic (firewalls were also wide open), and all other resources had public endpoints (no private endpoints) visible to anyone on the Internet.

 ### The following diagram shows the architecture AFTER hardening (security control):

 <img width="1132" alt="Screenshot 2024-09-24 at 00 07 13" src="https://github.com/user-attachments/assets/c144aed1-5a32-4327-875d-256f3be95aa4">